Nine Mile Creek Corridor - Moving Bloomington Forward

 Look up and down and all around.
 There is something to see everywhere.

-by trillium, 5 months ago
+by trillium, almost 2 years ago

 I first walked in Moir and Central parks over 20 years ago simply for brisk walks.
 I kept my eyes on the footpath because I feared encountering a snake.